tebriel/jira-cli/README.md

 `jira -f AB-123`

+## Testing ##

+Using jasmine-node with grunt currently.
+Tests are a bit silly, but they helped me learn jasmine spies.
+So that's good.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/gruntjs/grunt).